mozman/ezdxf/README.md

 Abstract
 --------

-A Python package for creating and modifying DXF drawings, regardless of the DXF version.
-You can open/save any DXF file without losing content (except comments).
+This Python package is for creating and modifying DXF documents, regardless of the DXF version.
+The package supports loading and rewriting DXF file without losing any content except comments.
-Unknown tags in the DXF file are ignored but retained for saving.
-With this behavior it is possible to also open DXF drawings that contain data from third-party applications.
+Unknown DXF tags in the document are ignored but kept for rewriting.
+This behavior allows processing DXF documents that contain data from third-party applications without loosing information.

 Quick-Info
 ----------

-- *ezdxf* is a Python package to create new DXF files and read/modify/write existing DXF files
+- *ezdxf* is a Python package to create new DXF files and read/modify/write existing DXF documents
 - MIT-License
 - the intended audience are programmers
 - requires at least Python 3.7